localgovdrupal/docs/docs/src/devs/getting-started/working-with-ddev.md

 ddev composer install
 ddev config
 ```

 Don't forget to hit ‘enter, enter, enter’ here again to accept the defaults suggested by `ddev config`, as mentioned in the *NB* above.
 Then:
 ```bash
 ddev drush si localgov -y
 ```

-Note: As you might be running a different version of PHP on your host machine from the version that DDEV runs, it is advisable to run `composer install` and `drush` commands from within DDEV.
-This ensures dependencies reflect the PHP version that the webserver is actually running.
+Note: As you might be running a different version of PHP on your host machine from the version that DDEV runs, it is
+advisable to run any Composer and Drush commands from within DDEV i.e. `ddev composer` and `ddev drush`.
+This ensures
+dependencies reflect the PHP version that the webserver is actually running.

 Once the LocalGov Drupal installer has finished running, it will give you a username and password.
 Make a note of these and then start the containers for the project by running `ddev start` (you can later stop them again, unsurprisingly, by running `ddev stop`).